-Children's welfare and learning needs are successfully promoted with some outstanding aspects.
-Children make good progress in their learning and development and enjoy a wide range of highly enjoyable activities and resources.
-Systems for observing children are developing.
-Children are valued as unique individuals and a strong inclusive ethos threads through all aspects of the setting.
-Children's progress is effectively shared through good partnerships with parents and carers and exemplary partnerships with other professionals.
-Overall, the setting uses self-evaluation and review procedures well to ensure their service is continually improving.
+Children's welfare and learning needs are successfully promoted.
+Children make good progress in their learning and development.
+They enjoy a wide range of highly enjoyable activities and resources, although opportunities for them to access other resources are limited.
+Systems for observing children are mostly well organised.
+Children are valued as unique individuals and a strong inclusive ethos threads through all aspects of the club.
+Children's progress is effectively shared through good partnerships with parents and carers and purposeful partnerships with other professionals.
+The club uses self-evaluation and review procedures to ensure their service is continually improving.